Emergence of local irreversibility in complex interacting systems: Decomposing irreversibility in neuronal populations

 \subsection{Local irreversibility depends on stimulus}

 We are now prepared to estimate the collective irreversibility of groups of neurons.
 We note that neurons---indeed, biological systems generally---can have long--range temporal dependencies.
-Thus, in contrast to the Markov systems examined in previous sections (Figs. \ref{fig_sensing}--\ref{fig_logical_2}), here $\dot{I}$ reflects the local (rather than total) irreversibility of the system.
+Thus, in contrast to the Markov systems examined in previous sections (Figs.~\ref{fig_sensing}--\ref{fig_logical_2}), here $\dot{I}$ reflects the local (rather than total) irreversibility of the system.
 As with other information--theoretic quantities, estimating the local irreversibility from data is challenging, and prone to systematic errors due to finite data.
 As described in Appendix \ref{app_finite}, we find that these can be controlled using the strategy of Ref.~\cite{Strong-01} if we restrict our attention to groups of no more than $N=5$ cells.

 After correcting for finite--data effects, out of 100 random 5--cell groups, across the different stimuli we find that $60$--$68\%$ exhibit significant local irreversibility $\dot{I}$, thereby defining an arrow of time.
-Surprisingly, despite the fact that the Brownian bar is completely reversible, neuronal dynamics are more irreversible when responding to this stimulus than the natural movie [Fig. \ref{fig_neuron_2}(a)].
-Moreover, the local irreversibility is even larger when the same Brownian trajectory is repeated multiple times [Fig. \ref{fig_neuron_2}(a)], suggesting that a repeated input can induce a stronger arrow of time in the neuronal responses.
-We confirm that these differences in local irreversibility hold even after accounting for variations in the overall rate of spiking across the stimulus ensembles [Fig. \ref{fig_neuron_2}(b)].
-Additionally, the same ordering of stimuli holds for all group sizes from $N=2$ to $N=5$ cells [Fig. \ref{fig_neuron_2}(c--d)].
+Moreover, for all cell groups and all stimuli, we find that the dynamics are in steady state (see Appendix \ref{app_ss}), indicating that individual cells do not break detailed balance, and therefore that any local arrow of time arises from the collective dynamics of multiple neurons.
+Surprisingly, despite the fact that the Brownian bar is completely reversible, neuronal dynamics are more irreversible when responding to this stimulus than the natural movie [Fig.~\ref{fig_neuron_2}(a)].
+Moreover, the local irreversibility is even larger when the same Brownian trajectory is repeated multiple times [Fig.~\ref{fig_neuron_2}(a)], suggesting that a repeated input can induce a stronger arrow of time in the neuronal responses.
+We confirm that these differences in local irreversibility hold even after accounting for variations in the overall rate of spiking across the stimulus ensembles [Fig.~\ref{fig_neuron_2}(b)].
+Additionally, the same ordering of stimuli holds for all group sizes from $N=2$ to $N=5$ cells [Fig.~\ref{fig_neuron_2}(c--d)].
 These results demonstrate that the arrow of time in neuronal activity does not simply reflect the irreversibility of the stimulus.
 Instead, neuronal dynamics can define an arrow of time even when the stimulus does not.